Key databases and services

 - Database overview for medicine and health sciences (Oria)

-Clinical reference works and guidelines
+Clinical resources and guidelines

 - UpToDate – a knowledge-based clinical reference work, mainly on diagnosis and treatment